J4X-98/Writeups/Websites/DamnVulnerableDeFi/01_Unstoppable/writeup.md

 if (convertToShares(totalSupply) != balanceBefore) revert InvalidBalance(); // enforce ERC4626 requirement
 ```

-We are essentially comparing the totalSupply (the amount of shares issued for this vault) to the balanceBefore (the token assets balance the vault holds).
+We are essentially comparing the totalSupply (the number of shares issued for this vault) to the balanceBefore (the token assets balance the vault holds).
 If we just use the ERC4626 deposit & withdraw functions this should always work.
-Unfortunately this is not the only way to give tokens to the vault.
+Unfortunately, this is not the only way to give tokens to the vault.
 If we just use transfer() to send some of the tokens we have to the vault, its balance increases but the amount of issued shares doesn't increase.
 So the revert is triggered at every call to flashLoan() from now on and we solved the challenge.
 A POC can be found in POC.js